elehobica/pico_flash_param/README.md

 ## Overview
 * Store user parameters at the end part of flash memory of rp2040
 * Allow parameter to have one type out of various primitive types
+* Up to total 1024 bytes available for parameters
 * Provide default value for factory reset
 * Provide flash address auto calculation, otherwise allow to designate arbitary flash address
 * Serve direct access setter and getter linked to the parameter's type